mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 slaves is monitored.
 This allows the routers to route read queries to only slaves that are up to date.
 Default value for this parameter is _false_.

-To detect the replication lag, MaxScale uses the _maxscale_schema.replication_heartbeat_ table.
+To measure the replication lag, MaxScale uses the *maxscale_schema.replication_heartbeat* table.
 This table is created on the master server and it is updated at every heartbeat with the current timestamp.
-The updates are then replicated to the slave servers and when the replicated timestamp is read from the slave servers, the lag between the slave and the master can be calculated.
+The updates are then replicated to the slave servers and when the replicated timestamp is read from the slave servers, the lag between the slave and the master is calculated.

-The monitor user requires INSERT, UPDATE, DELETE and SELECT permissions on the maxscale_schema.replication_heartbeat table and CREATE permissions on the maxscale_schema database.
-The monitor user will always try to create the database and the table if they do not exist.
+The monitor user requires INSERT, UPDATE, DELETE and SELECT permissions on the *maxscale_schema.replication_heartbeat* table and CREATE permissions on the maxscale_schema database.
+The monitor creates the database and the table if they do not exist.

 ### `detect_stale_master`